RadioAstronomySoftwareGroup/pyuvdata/docs/references/making_release.md

     3. The third number is for small patches to fix issues.
 These happen as needed to get critical fixes onto PyPI and conda-forge.
 2. update the changelog to put all the unreleased changes under the new version (leaving the unreleased section empty).
 2. Make a PR for the version change and get it accepted & merged.
 Only make a PyPI distribution from a clean master branch (no local changes).
-3. make the distribution: python setup.py sdist
+3. make the distribution: python setup.py sdist bdist_wheel
 4. upload to test site: twine upload --repository testpypi dist/*
-5. check that it looks good at https://test.pypi.org/
+5. check that it looks good at https://test.pypi.org/project/pyuvdata
 6. upload to real site: twine upload --repository pypi dist/*

 ### Conda (do this after the PyPI release)